flatiron-school/postwork.flatironschool.com/_includes/javascript/ember.md

 [http://andycrum.com/2014/05/17/an-introduction-to-ember-js/](http://andycrum.com/2014/05/17/an-introduction-to-ember-js/)

-A short blog post that explains how Ember.js is different from other front-end frameworks, how to get started, and go throughs a quick example application.
+A short blog post that explains how Ember.js is different from other front-end frameworks, how to get started, and go through a quick example application.

 ### [Warming Up With Ember.js](https://www.codeschool.com/courses/warming-up-with-emberjs)